IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 conda activate spisonet
 ```

-and then set the following environment variable for *Misalignment Correction*
+and then set the following environment variable for *Misalignment Correction* (by adding these two lines in to .bashrc file and restart your terminal)
 ```
 export RELION_EXTERNAL_RECONSTRUCT_EXECUTABLE="python <path to spIsoNet>/spIsoNet/bin/relion_wrapper.py"
 export CONDA_ENV="spisonet"